cghiaus/PyCloze/Tutorial_py2xml.md

 5. Define the input space.
 8. Show the inputs and outputs of all questions.
 2. Create a function which solves the problem.
-3. Define the mapping between the variables of the problem.
-(input and outputs) and the variables of the text of the problem.
+3. Define the mapping between the variables of the problem: inputs & outputs and the variables of the text of the problem.
 4. Write the text of the cloze question in Markdown.
 6. Generate the quiz in Moodle - cloze format.
 7. Save the quiz in an .xml file.